ChibiOS/ChibiOS/readme.txt

 *** 1.3.0 ***
 - FIX: Fixed regression in MinGW demo (bug 2745153)(backported in stable branch).
+- FIX: Fixed problem with the timeout constant TIME_IMMEDIATE, added a specific test in the test suite (bug 2755170)(backported in stable branch).
 - NEW: Added a code coverage analysis application under ./tests/coverage.
   Currently the test suite explicitly covers about 74% of the kernel code, it is not bad as a starting point.